awesomeWM/awesome/docs/89-NEWS.md

 * The `focus` is now going through the focus filters instead of being applied as-is (see the focus filter section).

-Rules execution has been re-ordered to minimize the race conditions (one rule affecting the outcome of another).
-This may create a slightly different behavior for some users, but is usually considered to be an improvement.

 #### User rules

 It is now possible to register new rules by adding them to some `awful.rules`